fouldsy/piper-pa-28-flight-sim/docs/cockpit.md

 ![Bendix King KT76C transponder](images/cockpit/kt76c.jpg)

 I was fine with the cockpit itself, but trying to remain true to the PA-28-151 just wasn't going to cut it.
-So, I explored X-plane models for the Piper PA-28 181 and similar that offered a G1000 suite, and [ended up going down that route instead](g1000.md).
+So, I explored X-plane models for the Piper PA-28 181 and similar that offered a G1000 suite, and [ended up building my own](g1000.md).

 So, the cockpit is somewhat of a mix of a PA-28-151 in terms of the switch panel and instrument panel layout, but upgraded for a G1000 suite :) I don't think many real-world owners of a PA-28-151 would foot the bill for such an upgrade, but hey - it's my plane, so I can do it!
+I've still [incorporated a lot OEM equipment for flight controls into the flight sim](flight-controls.html).